Covid 19 Delta outbreak: Fully vaccinated cases now only have to isolate for 10 days - NZ Herald

 Over 2500 returnees were eligible to leave MIQ on Sunday if they had been isolating at MIQ for seven or more days.

-Joint Head of MIQ Brigadier Rose King said this was the largest release in the history of MIQ
+Joint Head of MIQ Brigadier Rose King said this was the largest release in the history of MIQ.

 "Over 2400 of the eligible people are leaving MIQ today – about eight times more than we would normally see depart each day," King said on Sunday.